zebengberg/gaussian-integer-sieve/README.md

 ```
 This requires a C++ compiler supporting both C++11 and the `libc++` library as well as `make`.
 On macOS, they can be
  installed with `xcode-select --install`.

+Contact me if you would like better support for compiling this project on linux.
+I could readily use the `libstdc++` instead of the default macOS standard library.

  The Cython bindings can be built from source with
  ```shell script